Dateline: Kyiv, Ukraine

 As it has a very small population, the Danish’ government imposed a total tax rate equivalent to 55.8% of per capita income in order to meet the needs of its people.
 Many see this as a justification for its high tax rates, which also allow for increased social program accessibility for the Danish people.

 Maybe this is part of the reason why the Danish are viewed as some of the happiest people in the world.
-Or perhaps it is because they nurture the Hygge concept, used when acknowledging a feeling or moment, whether alone or with friends, at home or out, ordinary or extraordinary as cozy, charming or special.
+Or perhaps it is because they nurture the Hygge concept, used when acknowledging a feeling or moment, whether alone or with friends, at home or out, ordinary or extraordinary as cozy, charming, or special.
 I will always lean towards mindset and not taxation as the explanation for a country’s happiness level.

 Japan is the third-largest national economy in the world, after the United States and China in terms of nominal GDP.
 In terms of purchasing power parity, it is the fourth-largest national economy in the world, after the United States, China, and India.
 This is all quite astonishing for a country that only has the 10th largest population in the world.

 Many contribute Japan’s success to their legendary work ethic.
-With its capital being home to more millionaires than any other city on the globe, Japan is the only Asian country amongst high tax countries with a tax rate of 55.95% on income.
+With its capital being home to more millionaires than any other city on the globe, Japan is the only Asian country amongst high tax countries with a top marginal tax rate of 55.95% on income.

 The supremacy of Japanese corporations in Asia in producing a variety of sophisticated technology and automobiles means there is plenty of income for the government to tax.
 It is also one of only a few countries with a culture that can be compared with Western ones in terms of popularity around the world.

 Portugal uses tax to increase equality between high-income earners and low-income earners in the country.
 Employment income earned is subject to a progressive income tax that applies to all who are in the workforce.
-Furthermore, a long list of tax allowances can be deducted, including a general deduction, health expenses, life and health insurance, and education expenses.
+A long list of tax allowances can be deducted, including a general deduction, health expenses, life and health insurance, and education expenses.